lorewadimurud123/Flight-Delay-Predictions/README.md

-Flight Delay Predictions
+# Flight Delay Predictions

 This code is created for practice.
+Different models are used and their performance is compared in terms of auc score.

-Data
+# Data

+For this project data is taken from kaggle compitition - **2015 Flight Delays and Cancellations** and link is provided below.

 https://www.kaggle.com/datasets/usdot/flight-delays

-Techniques
+# Models

+Different models are trained and used to predict the delays.
+Performance of different models is measured in terms of roc_auc_score().
+All the models are trained with their default parameters to maintain the simplicity of code.
+The models used are:

 DecisionTreeClassifier